M-learning: Around the world

-Spain

-The mSchools programme is a comprehensive mobile education initiative led by a public–private partnership between the Generalitat de Catalunya (Government of Catalonia), Barcelona City Hall and the GSMA.
-The objective of mSchools is to empower students and teachers to integrate mobile technologies into the classroom, opening up new ways of teaching and learning that improve learner engagement, achievement and employability. mSchools develops curricular materials, tools and methodologies designed to help teachers to change their pedagogy and methodology, and students to become lifelong learners.
-It has a special focus on digital competencies, advocacy for career paths in science, technology, engineering and maths (STEM), and fostering gender equality (UNESCO, 2013).
-The mSchools programme brings together private and public institutions to help students build paramount new skills and prepare them for today’s digital world.
-The mSchools programme comprises many initiatives, including online platforms, curricular materials, events, challenges and methodologies.

 Finland

 The Finnish National Core Curriculum for Basic Education was renewed in 2014.
 Considering the increasing significance of technology as both an objective and a means of learning, ICT and mobile learning were integrated into the new National Core Curriculum as a transversal competence that is present in all learning and teaching.

-PaikkaOppi (which roughly means ’learning of places’) is a Finnish educational innovation supporting open science and the information society.
+PaikkaOppi (which roughly means 'learning of places') is a Finnish educational innovation supporting open science and the information society.
 It is an open web-based learning environment for Geographic Information System (GIS) usage in schools.
 Moreover, it is a potential spearhead in national policy for the development of skills and education by integrating disciplines and promoting the use of mobile learning.
 Students are able to view, analyze and share their data collaboratively or individually with browser-based map applications.
 Mobile applications for Android and iOS devices are for saving personal data in the field trips or at home.
 Being accessible to all users free of charge, PaikkaOppi is very widely used at schools, home and on free time as well.
 The service supports teaching the core curricula: competences for spatial citizenship, multi-literacy skills, logical thinking, and problem solving skills.
 The service is being used all over the country as a project platform for several school subjects and multidisciplinary learning modules from primary schools to upper secondary.